Clinical research

-Clinical research is a branch of healthcare science that determines the safety and effectiveness (efficacy) of medications, devices, diagnostic products and treatment regimens intended for human use.
-These may be used for prevention, treatment, diagnosis or for relieving symptoms of a disease.
-Clinical research is different from clinical practice.
-In clinical practice established treatments are used, while in clinical research evidence is collected to establish a treatment.
+Clinical research is a branch of medical research that involves people and aims to determine the effectiveness (efficacy) and safety of medications, devices, diagnostic products, and treatment regimens intended for improving human health.
+These research procedures are designed for the prevention, treatment, diagnosis or understanding of disease symptoms.

-Overview
+Clinical research is different from clinical practice: in clinical practice, established treatments are used to improve the condition of a person, while in clinical research, evidence is collected under rigorous study conditions on groups of people to determine the efficacy and safety of a treatment.

+Description

-The term "clinical research" refers to the entire bibliography of a drug/device/biologic, in fact any test article from its inception in the lab to its introduction to the consumer market and beyond.
+The term "clinical research" refers to the entire process of studying and writing about a drug, a medical device or a form of treatment, which includes conducting interventional studies (clinical trials) or observational studies on human participants.
+Clinical research can cover any medical method or product from its inception in the lab to its introduction to the consumer market and beyond.
 Once the promising candidate or the molecule is identified in the lab, it is subjected to pre-clinical studies or animal studies where different aspects of the test article (including its safety toxicity if applicable and efficacy, if possible at this early stage) are studied.